franckbrl/morpheval/README.md

 ## How To

 Use your MT system to translate the source file `morph_test_suite_limsi.en` (untokenized).
-The next steps assume that the outputs are tokenized with [Moses tokenizer]( https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer).
+The next steps assume that the outputs are tokenized with [Moses tokenizer]( https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer) (use English tokenization for Latvian).

 ### Czech